dolbyio-samples/comms-sample-node-token-auth-firebase/README.md

         });
 ```

-That's it, the Android application is now using the Firebase Function to request an access token and initialize the SDK.
+That's it; the Android application is now using the Firebase Function to request an access token and initialize the SDK.

 ## iOS implementation